lynnfaraday/aresmush.com/_root/fs3/fs3.3/conflict.md

 > <i class="fa fa-cubes" aria-hidden="true"></i>  **Tip:** Common sense should always trump die results.

-The only exception to this is if the storyteller decides to allow a "Hail Mary" roll.
-If so, you can spend one or more [Luck Points](/fs3-3/luck) (at the storyteller's discretion) to get a roll out of blind luck even when one would not normally be allowed.
+A storyteller may allow you to spend one or more [Luck Points](/fs3-3/luck) to get a "Hail Mary" roll out of blind luck even when one would not normally be allowed.

 <a name="what-to-roll"/>